[Updated September 9, 2021]

 7. Red Top Mountain State Park

-Located in Cartersville, less than an hour drive from downtown Atlanta, Red Top Mountain State Park is an awesome place in North Georgia to visit in the fall months.
+Located in Cartersville, less than an hour’s drive from downtown Atlanta, Red Top Mountain State Park is one of the best places in Georgia to visit in the fall months.

-The park also offers visitors direct access to Lake Allatoona, where you can relax by the shoreline and enjoy the reflection of the colorful North Georgia mountain foliage on the water.
+The park offers visitors direct access to one of Georgia’s most popular lakes, so you can relax by the shoreline and enjoy the reflection of the colorful North Georgia mountain foliage on the water.

-To explore deeper into the forest, there are also more than 15 miles of hiking trails and well as 4 miles of biking trails to be explored.
+To explore deeper, there are also more than 15 miles of hiking trails and well as 4 miles of biking trails to be explored.

 READ MORE:The 15 Best Lakes in the North Georgia Mountains